pcraster/pcraster/documentation/pcraster_manual/sphinx/app_col2map.rst

    average value of the values found within the cell is assigned (default for scalar and directional data; for directional data and assignment of records without a direction, see notes)

 -h
-   highest score: most occuring value found for the cell is assigned; if two values are found the same (largest) number of times, the highest value of these values is assigned, this is called a majority conflict (default for boolean, nominal, ordinal and ldd data)
+   highest score: most occurring value found for the cell is assigned; if two values are found the same (largest) number of times, the highest value of these values is assigned, this is called a majority conflict (default for boolean, nominal, ordinal and ldd data)

 -l
    lowest score: least occurring value found for the cell is assigned (option for nominal, ordinal, boolean, ldd data); if two values are found the same (smallest) number of times, the smallest value of these values is assigned, this is called a minority conflict.